 Iran has been referred to as the “axis of evil”.
-Since the former US President George W. Bush’s tweets and speeches, there are lots of false rumours and also wrong references about Iran that we strongly suggest you re-consider.
+Since the former US President George W. Bush’s tweets and speeches, there are lots of false rumours and also wrong references about Iran that we strongly suggest you to reconsider.

 Safe in the company of the most hospitable people

 A cliché about Iran is right: the exuberant hospitality.
-Whether an invitation to chai (Tea in Persian) or to dinner – the Iranians want to take care of everything.
+Whether an invitation to chai (the Persian word for tea) or to dinner – the Iranians want to take care of everything.
 It can be exhausting at times, but it’s usually very gracious and admirable.
-Unless Ta’arof (Check the article “Things to Know Before Traveling to Iran” in this very website), which is only a courtesy gesture, you should accept invitations.
+Unless Ta’arof (Check the article “Taarof” in this very website), which is only a courtesy gesture, you can accept invitations.
 Let yourself be caught!
-In the end, you will always be richer in experience than before.
-Because in fact, in this way you get to know the country and the people and away from what is accepted due to political issues.
+In the end, you will have a much richer experience because in fact, in this way you get to know the country and the people and get from what is accepted due to political issues.
 The famous Persian kindness will surely touch you.
 Most Persians are incredibly generous.
-You will judge yourself whether it is a “rogue state” or not being in the company of mostly polite, unbiased and caring women and men who will give you their heart without any condition.
+You will judge for yourself whether it is a “rogue state” or a country of mostly polite, unbiased and caring women and men who will give you their heart without any condition.

 Iran is Safe According to People’s Comments and Personal Experience.

-The first question many people ask when they hear from a trip to Iran is: is it safe there?
+The first question many people ask when they hear about a trip to Iran is: is it safe there?
 The answer is very simple: yes, yes and yes again.
-In my experience, as a girl who ‘s been solo traveling (Also read the article Solo trip in this very website) around Iran and also other countries for years and asking foreign tourists about their experience in my country, I can say in fact, Iran is currently one of the safest countries in the Middle East to visit.
-That certainly says something about that region, but even more about Iran.
-Since the hostage taking at the American embassy in the late 1970s, Iran has no safe image.
-However, after many years passing from that time, tourists now really have nothing to fear.
+In my experience, as a girl who‘s been solo traveling around Iran and also other countries for years, and asking foreign tourists about their experience in my country, I can say in fact, Iran is currently one of the safest countries in the Middle East to visit.
+Since the hostage-taking at the American embassy in the late 1970s, Iran has no safe image.
+However, after many years since that incident, tourists now really have nothing to fear.
 Iranians are known for their hospitality and welcome foreigners with open arms.

-Of course there are clear rules in Iran that you have to stick to.
-These apply to the local population and therefore logically also to tourists.
-For example, not drinking alcohol, not showing too much intimacy in public (between men and women) and, as for women, covering the head in public.
-It is similar to the fact that in India I shackled a shawl around my shoulders and I didn’t go out barefoot in some regions in Nepal.
-I had no perception of insecurity or fear at any moment of my journey around it.
+Of course, there are clear rules in Iran that you have to be aware of and follow.
+These apply to the local population and therefore also to tourists.
+For example, not drinking alcohol, not showing too much intimacy in public (between couples) and, as for women, covering your hair in public.
+It is similar to the fact that in India I had to put a shawl around my shoulders or when I couldn’t go out barefoot in some regions in Nepal.
+I had no perception of insecurity or fear at any moment of my journeys around Iran.
 Even in moments of uncertainty, you’ll know nothing bad is going to happen.
 The kindness of the Iranian people is well known.

-You need to experience it in person.
-There will always be someone ready to give you the right indication, to accompany you where you need, to offer you his/her help.
-That’s why I go for a trip around the country every once in a while, for the humanity, positive vibe and the energy getting from other people is inspiring; you’ll live happier (and kinder) when you know that goodness-without-expectation still exists.
+You have to experience it in person.
+There will always be someone ready to help you to find your way, to accompany you where you need, or to offer you his/her help.
+That’s why I go for a trip around the country every once in a while, to get in touch again with humanity. feeling the positive vibe and the energy from other people is inspiring; you’ll live happier (and kinder) when you know that goodness-without-expectation still exists.

-It is true that most of the times Iranians’ kindness “May” seem like begging for attention to you – perhaps from your western or European perspective – but it’s just a sort of cultural gesture that you’re not so used to.
-Just take it easy and enjoy the most of your time!
+It is true that most of the time Iranians’ kindness “May” seems like begging for attention to you – perhaps from your western or European perspective – but it’s just a sort of cultural gesture that you’re not used to.
+Just take it easy and enjoy your time!

-The experience of foreign tourists traveling to Iran is as follows:
+Some of the experience from foreign tourists traveling to Iran is as follows:

 – I went to Iran for the first time in 2012, but not by plane or bus, but through Armenia.
 While other tourists advised me that Iran was really safe and people were excellent in all respects, the media described Iran as the most dangerous region in the world, but on my trip to Iran, I found all the negative propaganda against this country wrong and that for a trip to Iran you must forget them.
 In the end, we must say that, beyond all these issues, Iran shows its values in the journey to it.
 Hearing it is never like seeing it!